-CERTIFICATE OF THE RIGHT TO RECAYMANIAN
+CERTIFICATE OF THE RIGHT TO BE CAYMANIAN

-THIS IS TO CERTIFY THAT of

-Dated this, 20

-chairperson of the Caymanian Status and Permanent Residency Board / Cabinet.
+THIS IS TO CERTIFY THATwith effect from this day been granted the above Law.
+Dated this day of , 20 chairperson of the Caymanian Status and d Permanent Residency Bo oard / Cabinet.

 - (1) A copy of the certificate shall be sent by the Secretary to the Chief Statistician and to the Director of WORC and the name of the grantee shall be published in the Gazette.
 The Secretary shall also retain a copy in the grantee's record. - (2) Until the certificate is forfeited or revoked under this Law, the certificate shall be prima facie evidence that the grantee is a Caymanian. - (3) In the event of the grantee's certificate becoming lost or destroyed, it shall be lawful for the Secretary to issue a duplicate thereof on payment by the grantee of the prescribed fee.